polakowo/vectorbt/docs/docs/index.md

 Freq: D, Name: Close, Length: 366, dtype: float64
 ```

-We are going to test a simple Dual Moving Average Crossover (DMAC) strategy.
-For this, we are going to
+We are going to test a simple Dual Moving Average Crossover (DMAC) strategy using the
-use `MA` class for calculating moving averages and generating signals.
+`MA` class to calculate moving averages and generate signals.

-Our first test is rather simple: buy when the 10-day moving average crosses above the 20-day moving
+Our first test is straightforward: buy when the 10-day moving average crosses above the 20-day moving
-average, and sell when opposite.
+average, and sell when the opposite occurs.

 ```pycon
 >>> fast_ma = vbt.MA.run(btc_price, 10, short_name='fast')